Lithuanian opposition scents victory in run-off vote | Politics

 Lithuanian opposition scents victory in run-off vote

-Lithuanians return to the polls on Sunday for the second round of a parliamentary election where the centre-right opposition expects victory as unemployment and debt hurt the government.
+Lithuanians returned to the polls on Sunday for the second round of a parliamentary election where the centre-right opposition expects victory as unemployment and debt hurt the government.
+Voting was scheduled to end at 1700 GMT, with results reported a few hours later.

 The Baltic Sea state of less than 3 million people has fared relatively well in the coronavirus crisis, though cases have spiked of late as elsewhere around Europe.
 But Prime Minister Saulius Skvernelis has faced criticism for failing to create more jobs and stop debt mounting.